 In so many ways‚ having a special needs child enriches your life with joy‚ patience and a different perspective.

-That said‚ our Los Angeles Chapter 7 bankruptcy lawyers also understand it can be quite costly.
+That said‚ our Woodland Hills Chapter 7 bankruptcy lawyers also understand it can be quite costly.

 We already know that costs to raise a healthy child in most states exceed what most families are paying in rent.
 In some states‚ California included‚ the cost to provide infant care was higher than in-state tuition fees at a four-year public college.

 When your child has special needs‚ those costs are amplified‚ depending on the kind of services and medical attention he or she requires.
 These can include everything from physical therapy to surgeries to medications – the list goes on.
 In the U.S.‚ more than 20 million families have at least one member who has special needs.

 Of course‚ many families count a great deal on the state and federal government for some forms of assistance‚ such as Medicaid or Social Security Disability Insurance.

 But you can’t always count on it.
 Just look at what’s happening for example in Florida‚ where the state was recently slammed by the U.S. Department of Justice for systematically failing to provide enough aid to keep special needs children in their homes.
 Instead‚ they were effectively “warehousing” them‚ but shuffling them into nursing homes.